Khao Thom Pad

 This dessert is such a classic and is an essential part of your Lao recipe files.
 Luckily, it’s also a simple and delicious.

-• To add a bit more aromatics, you can add a pandan leaf or two to the coconut milk while dissolving the sugar.
+• Pandan: To add a bit more aromatics, you can add a pandan leaf or two to the coconut milk while dissolving the sugar.
 Allow that to steep for a few minutes, but I would cook that over low heat as you do not want the coconut milk to boil.
 And remember to remove the pandan leaves before adding the rice.

 Khao Thom Pad